 The abbey was desecrated during the French Revolution and the conventional building was later used as the City-Hall of Rouen.
 Even though the sanctuary has been handed back to the Church, it does not serve as a worship centre.
 Exhibitions and concerts are regularly organised there.

-The abbey church of Saint-Ouen was listed as an historic monument by the State in 1840.
+The state listed Saint-Ouen abbey church as historic monument in 1840.

-The scale of the Abbey is impressive: the church is 134 metres in length.
+The scale of the Abbey church is impressive: the edifice is 134 metres in length.

 The Western Façade